Deploy container networking for a stand-alone Linux Docker host

 Hourly pricing starts from the moment that Bastion is deployed, regardless of outbound data usage.
 For more information, see Pricing and SKUs.
 If you're deploying Bastion as part of a tutorial or test, we recommend that you delete this resource after you finish using it.

-6. Enter or select the following information in Azure Bastion:
+6. In Azure Bastion, enter or select the following information:

 Setting Value